These 5 ways to make a relationship work when you’re too different will work whether you just started to date or have been together for a long time.

 5. Create something new together

-Do something different, something neither of you has done before and one that wouldn’t necessarily come naturally to either one of you.
-You can also learn a new skill together or create something tangible together like start a business, or build a house etc. Working together as a team where each brings his/her talents and strengths to the table, and concentrating on achieving a common goal will remind you why you’re such an excellent match.
+Do something different, something neither of you has done before; and one that wouldn’t necessarily come naturally to either one of you.
+You can also learn a new skill together or create something together; like start a business, or build a house etc. Working together as a team where each brings their talents and strengths to the table; and achieving a common goal will remind you why you’re such an excellent match.